SUV crashes into Sarasota apartment complex | SNN TV

 SARASOTA – An SUV comes to a screeching halt right in front of an apartment complex’s front door, doing so in a pretty unconventional way.

-The incident happened Sunday, September 3, at the Springs at Bee Ridge apartment complex on Wilkinson Road in Sarasota.
+The incident happened Sunday, September 3, at 7:30 A.M. at the Springs at Bee Ridge apartment complex on Wilkinson Road in Sarasota.

-The Sheriff’s Office says the driver of the SUV struck the curb before going through a fence and finally striking the building and exterior air conditioning compressors.
+The Sheriff’s Office says the driver of the SUV, 70-year-old Edward Dion, was attempting to turn into the 5000 block of Wilkinson Road when he lost control.

+Dion says his vehicle accelerated on its own and ran off the roadway, striking the curb, a fence, an air conditioning unit and finally the building.

 Deputies assisting #FHP on traffic crash in Wilkinson Rd apartment complex.
 Vehicle struck curb, went thru fence, struck building.
 FHP lead. pic.twitter.com/T6wNZLpWaC